Morphological norms of the exam. Morphological norms of the Russian language. So let's repeat the theory

 g) collective numerals both-both

-TO both old ladies both boys
+TO both old ladies, both boys

 Correct option: Two girls, seven women, three cats

-Correct option: to both old ladies, both boys
+Correct option: To both old ladies, both boys

 H) Formation of verb forms